reduxjs/redux/docs/style-guide/style-guide.md

 We have traditionally suggested keeping as much logic as possible outside components.
 That was partly due to encouraging the "container/presentational" pattern, where many components simply accept data as props and display UI accordingly, but also because dealing with async logic in class component lifecycle methods can become difficult to maintain.

 **We still encourage moving complex synchronous or async logic outside components, usually into thunks**.
-This is especially true of the logic needs to read from the store state.
+This is especially true if the logic needs to read from the store state.

 However, **the use of React hooks does make it somewhat easier to manage logic like data fetching directly inside a component**, and this may replace the need for thunks in some cases.